RonaldoSamuel/ConnectPrevision/README.md

 The Connect prevision is a wheater prevision app that is simple.

-the theme of this app change depending on condictions of the wheater of the user
+the theme of this app change depending on condictions of the wheater of the current location of the user

 I hope you like it